 Regardless of age, gender, industry, education, tenure, job, and whether an employee is virtual or in-person, script adherence remains the same.
-Even in compliance-heavy industries like collections, script adherence levels were not statistically different.
+Even in compliance-heavy industries like collections, call center script adherence levels were not statistically different.
 This suggests a unified experience that only varies slightly based on how many other people are making or receiving calls at an employee’s place of work.

 We measured contact center size in four buckets: 5-20, 21-300, 301-1,000, and 1,000+.
 The larger the contact center, the less agents follow their scripts.
 If a company’s scripts aren’t working for agents, the problem will only be exacerbated with scale.

 Why could this be?
 There are vast differences in structure, recruitment, training, coaching, efficiency, and technology between a 5-person contact center and a 5,000-person contact center, creating plenty of opportunity for differences in outcome to arise.

 The larger the company, the larger the scope of responsibility per manager.
 When a manager has more agents to coach and QA, they cannot be as hands-on with monitoring each and every call.
 Problems with scripts are only magnified as a company scales.

 In 2021, we surveyed over 500 managers and discovered that they spend more time re-coaching agents at larger contact centers, and that coaching gets less effective with scale.
 This means that managers are spending more time preparing for less effective coaching sessions.